La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### ‘_Yes/No_’ questions

-In English, we make a _yes/no_ question by changing the order of the words, for example
+In English, we form a _yes/no_ question by changing the order of the words, for example

 > _You are … ⇒ Are you …?_

-or putting some form of the verb _to do_ at the beginning, for example,
+or by using some form of the verb _to do_ at the beginning, for example:

 > _You know … ⇒ Do you know?_

-In Lojban, we can retain the order of words.

-To turn any assertion into a _yes/no_ question, we simply insert the word **xu** somewhere in the sentence, for example at the beginning:
+In Lojban, the word order can be retained.
+To turn any assertion into a _yes/no_ question, we simply insert the word **xu** somewhere in the sentence, for example, at the beginning:

 > **xu do nelci le gerku**
 > _Do you like the dogs?_